What is methotrexate?

 - Inflammatory arthritis

-Testing in childhood is not warranted, because normal growth leads to rises in PIIINP collagen.
+Testing in childhood is not warranted, because normal growth leads to rises in P3NP collagen.

 Side effects of methotrexate

 Side effects can occur at any time during treatment but are most common in the first few weeks.
-Regular blood tests (as advised by your doctor, perhaps monthly) and sometimes other types of tests are necessary for the safe use of methotrexate.
-Your co-operation is essential.
-A vitamin supplement, folic acid, is thought to reduce some of the side effects of methotrexate without preventing its good effect on the skin disease.
-Dermatologists often recommend one tablet is taken on several days each week.
+Folic acid supplements are thought to reduce some of the side effects of methotrexate and may be prescribed.
+However, these supplements may reduce how well methotrexate controls the skin disease.
 The best dose of folic acid is unknown.

 If the side effects described below or other problems trouble you, or should you develop any signs of infection or unusual bleeding, notify your doctor promptly and before your next dose of methotrexate is due.